14

 Considering that Lubeck is an old Hanseatic city, a visit to the museum dedicated to the Hanseatic times is a must.
 All the information is in English and you can also get it in Swedish and other languages.
 The European Hanseatic Museum is a very modern and interactive museum with an incredible amount of information.
 It is easy to spend the whole day here and learn more about the old times.

-This is not just about Lubeck but about the Hanseatic cities in general and about all the countries involved in the trades during that period.
+This is not just about Lubeck but about the Hanseatic cities in general and about all the countries involved in the trade during that period.
 Press buttons, watch movies, read signs, and learn about Lubeck’s heyday but also about Hansa’s fall.
 Lunch can be enjoyed in the museum’s restaurant Nord, which serves soups and salads that are fantastically good.

 Holstentor is the first thing that appears when you search for Lubeck on the internet.
 Holstentor is a city gate that has existed since the Middle Ages.
 In 1871, it was on the agenda that the city gate would be demolished.
 It is said that a vote was held where the locals were allowed to vote on the future of the gate.
-The building survived the demolishment due to a single vote.
+The building survived the demolition due to a single vote.

 It is difficult to find out the truth of this, but in Lubeck, everyone agrees that this is how it went down.
 Today, Holstentor is the most photographed building in the city and it also houses a museum for those who want to know more about Lubeck’s history.
 Be sure to walk around the entire building to see how it has sunk down over the years, a process that has now been stopped.